 Cheryl Ernst, 2008

 A Seattle native, Cheryl Ernst graduated magna cum laude from the University of Washington with a BA in journalism and worked for the Spokesman-Review newspaper in Spokane, Wash., until marriage brought her to Hawai‘i.
-She joined the media relations and publications staff at the University of Hawai‘i in 1987, serving as director of creative services for the UH System and editor of the university's Mālamalama magazine before joining the UH Mānoa College of Tropical Agriculture and Human Resources.
+She joined the media relations and publications staff at the University of Hawai‘i in 1987, serving as director of creative services for the UH System and editor of the university's Mālamalama magazine, before joining the UH Mānoa College of Tropical Agriculture and Human Resources as a public information officer.
 Cheryl's career-long interest in learning and writing about science led her to involvement in the ARCS Honolulu Chapter.
-She is married to retired Honolulu journalist Andy Yamaguchi and has two grown sons and two grandchildren.
+She is married to retired Honolulu journalist Andy Yamaguchi and has two grown sons and three grandchildren.

 Doris Pulley, 2006